cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-website-with-github-pages.md

 ### Can I add a blog, etc?

 Not really.
 This template works best for simple sites.
-For a simple blog check out [Jekyll, which is a static site generator that also works on Github pages](https://help.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).
+For a simple blog check out [Jekyll, which is a static site generator that also works on Github pages](https://help.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll) and [Cloudcannon](http://cloudcannon.com){: target="_blank" rel="noopener"} which provides a backend UI for Jekyll sites.
 For more functionality, you will probably need a content management system (CMS) such as [Wordpress](https://wordpress.com), [Drupal](http://drupal.org), or [Django](https://www.djangoproject.com).
 A CMS will require additional setup and a website host, such as [Dreamhost](https://www.dreamhost.com/).

 ### Can I sell products or add a store?